 What to do if you have COVID-19 symptoms

 If you have COVID-19, cold or flu symptoms--such as cough, body aches, chills, sore throat, fever, new loss of taste or smell, congestion or runny nose, nausea or vomiting, diarrhea, or shortness of breath-- OR you are concerned you may have been exposed to COVID-19, please call your clinic first.
 Find a clinic.
 Please do not walk in to a clinic.

-If you are experiencing a life-threatening emergency, call 9-1-1.
+If you are having a life-threatening emergency, call 9-1-1.